funkenblatt/EPDF/README.rst

 Things it does not do:

 * Work in a robust manner
-* Deal with encrypted documents of any kind
+* Work with any encryption other than the standard handler (and incompletely at that)
 * Anything particularly useful

 I'm concentrating on that last bullet item at the moment.